Charging points are an efficient way of charging your electric car at home

 The Charging Point

-An EV charging point is basically a glorified socket.
+An EV charging point is at one level just a glorified electric socket.

-The difference, though, is that a car charging point can draw more electricity to charge the car more quickly.
-They are also safer, and come with a securing mechanism to stop the plug from coming loose accidentally.
+One of the differences, though, is that a car charging point can draw more electricity to charge the car more quickly.
+They are also safer charging on a 3-pin socket, and come with a securing mechanism to stop the plug from coming loose accidentally.

 Charging points are installed on a suitable wall.
 For example, in your garage or on an external wall near your driveway.